jnlanahan/portfolio-website/replit.md

 - Dark mode support

 ## Recent Changes
+- **January 2025**: Complete modern redesign with professional dark theme
-- **January 2025**: Updated color scheme to lighter theme with enhanced tile effects
+  - Implemented sophisticated dark navy color scheme with blue and amber accents
-  - Changed from dark background to light blue-gray theme for better visibility
+  - Created animated gradient background with subtle color shifts for dynamic feel
-  - Enhanced tile styling with white backgrounds, stronger shadows, and hover effects
+  - Enhanced tile styling with glass-morphism effects and dramatic shadows
-  - Updated compact tiles with vibrant gradient backgrounds and improved contrast
-  - Added transform effects (lift on hover) to make tiles more interactive
+  - Added blue primary color (#3B82F6) and vibrant amber secondary (#FBBF24)
+  - Implemented enhanced hover effects with lift and scale transformations
-  - Increased glow effect strength for better visual pop
+  - Added stronger glow effects with increased intensity for better visual impact
-  - Updated background overlay from dark green to light white for cleaner look
-  - Modified grid patterns to use subtle green tints that complement the lighter theme
+  - Created professional gradient backgrounds with subtle blue and amber overlays
+  - Updated all styling to appeal to recruiters with modern, clean aesthetic
+  - Removed green color scheme entirely in favor of professional blue/amber palette
 - **January 2025**: Restructured site navigation and home page
   - Moved personal introduction and skills section to dedicated About page (/about)
   - Created new Home page (/) with navigation tiles to all sections